seba-orellana/Weather-API/README.md

 # Weather API using REACT (01/2024)

-Weather API from Rio Cuarto (Cordoba, Argentina) using Vite + Axios
+Weather API from Cities using Vite + Axios
 Weather Info. from www.meteosource.com
 Icons by Basmilius